phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/tweetCount.md

-#Total Number of Tweets: 665717
-#Number of Trump Tweets: 221450
+#Number of Trump Tweets: 221828
-#Number of Clinton Tweets: 140842
+#Number of Clinton Tweets: 141103
-#Number of Cruz Tweets: 132747
-#Number of Sanders Tweets: 94144
+#Number of Sanders Tweets: 94295
-#Number of Rubio Tweets: 32167
+#Number of Rubio Tweets: 32259
 #Number of Jeb!
-Tweets: 27153
+Tweets: 27182
-#Number of Carson Tweets: 9553
+#Number of Carson Tweets: 9570
-#Number of Kasich Tweets: 7684
+#Number of Kasich Tweets: 7695
+#Total Number of Tweets:
+#Number of Cruz Tweets:
 #Current Stream Started at Fri Feb 12 22:54:01 MST
 ---
 ---